 - 1/4 teaspoon Tabasco sauce

-- Place the shrimp on a lightly greased baking sheet and toss with the 1 tablespoon olive oil.
-Sprinkle evenly with the seasoning and arrange the shrimp in one layer.
+Place the shrimp on a lightly greased baking sheet and toss with the 1 tablespoon olive oil.
+Sprinkle evenly with the seasoning and arrange the shrimp in a single layer.
 Place the lemon halves on the baking sheet as well.

-The cocktail sauce is a recipe from Ina Garten, although you may substitute the chili sauce in her recipe with my homemade version.
+- The cocktail sauce is a recipe from Ina Garten, although you may substitute the chili sauce in her recipe with my homemade version.
 (Recipe is immediately following.)
-When I am in a hurry–and this is truly a great in-a-hurry meal!–I add prepared horseradish, to taste, to ketchup, followed by a dash or two or Worcestershire.
-This easy combination makes a terrific cocktail sauce in a flash.
+When I’m in a hurry －and this is a great in-a-hurry meal － I add 1 tablespoon of prepared horseradish to 1/4 cup ketchup (adjusting to taste), followed by a dash of Worcestershire and a tiny squeeze of lemon, doubling the easy recipe as needed.

 - 1 8-ounce can tomato sauce